Skip to content

 Day 5 - 173 miles

-Today we head toward Steamboat Springs along the Continental Divide Trail.
-This segment runs at lower elevations compared to earlier days, with the highest point just over 9,000 feet.
-The ride is beautiful and varied, featuring deep water crossings, classic Colorado aspen forests, wide open vistas, and some of the most peaceful scenery in the Rockies.
-Because this is a Rawhyde training-tour, coaches provide instruction before key terrain features, especially the water crossings and forested sections.
-Riders receive guidance on proper approach angles, body positioning, throttle control, and visual scanning to safely navigate changing surfaces and moisture conditions.
-The lower altitude and flowing terrain make this an ideal day to refine fundamentals while enjoying a relaxed and scenic stretch of the Continental Divide.
+Today we make our way toward Steamboat Springs along sections of the Continental Divide Trail.
+This portion of the route runs at lower elevations than the previous days, topping out just above 9,000 feet, and offers a more relaxed but equally beautiful riding experience.
+Expect a mix of terrain - deep water crossings, classic Colorado aspen forests, wide open vistas, and long, peaceful stretches through some of the most scenic backcountry in the Rockies.
+As with all RAWHYDE training-tours, instructors provide guidance before key terrain features, with a particular focus on water crossings and changing surface conditions in the forested sections.
+Riders receive real-time instruction on approach angles, body positioning, throttle control, and visual scanning, then immediately apply those techniques as the terrain unfolds.
+The lower altitude and flowing nature of this section make it an ideal day to refine fundamentals, build confidence, and enjoy a more fluid riding rhythm while still benefiting from the structure and support of the RAWHYDE training-tour format.

 Day 6 - 190 miles